-Our guide revealed the hidden flavours of the island, cutting small leaves, roots and stems, breaking open seed pods and handing them to chew or smell.
+Our guide revealed the hidden flavours of the island, cutting small leaves, roots and stems, breaking open seed pods and handing them out to chew or smell.

 What I found interesting was the Lipstick Tree, a small tree originating from the tropical region of South America.

 In Zanzibar, the lipstick fruit is used in red curries—a furry pod is cut open to reveal small bright red seeds (when you crush them with your fingers it feels like a melted crayon.)
 It acts as a natural food colouring.To demonstrate, the guide crushed the seeds from inside and applied it on his lips which turned a lipstick red!

 While continuing with his commentary about the various spices the guide deftly made trinkets and bracelets out of coconut leaves and passed them out to us.

 The tour came to an end with a refreshing fruit sampling session, where we tasted locally grown litchis, grapefruit, orange, custard apple, watermelon & bananas.